 Another influential woman, Mary Cover Jones, conducted a study she considered to be a sequel to John B. Watson’s study of Little Albert (you’ll learn about this study in the chapter on Learning).
 Jones unconditioned fear in Little Peter, who had been afraid of rabbits (Jones, 1924).

-Ethnic minority women contributing to the field of psychology include Martha Bernal and Inez Beverly Prosser; their studies were related to education.
+Ethnically marginalized women contributing to the field of psychology include Martha Bernal and Inez Beverly Prosser; their studies were related to education.
 Bernal, the first Latina to earn her doctoral degree in psychology (1962) conducted much of her research with Mexican American children.
-Prosser was the first African American woman awarded the PhD in 1933 at the University of Cincinnati (Benjamin, Henry, & McMahon, 2005).
+Prosser was the first African American woman awarded a Ph.D. in Psychology in 1933 at the University of Cincinnati (Benjamin, Henry, & McMahon, 2005).

 Summary of the History of Psychology

 Before the time of Wundt and James, questions about the mind were considered by philosophers.
 However, both Wundt and James helped create psychology as a distinct scientific discipline.
 Wundt was a structuralist, which meant he believed that our cognitive experience was best understood by breaking that experience into its component parts.
 He thought this was best accomplished by introspection.